chair-amrit/brain-tumor-mri-dl/readme.md

 ### 🔍 Failure behavior

-All models shared 72 failures.
+All models shared 72 failures, including 49 unanimous wrong-class predictions.
 EfficientNetB0 produced substantially more total and model-specific errors and showed the highest number of glioma ↔ meningioma confusions.
+A simple mean-probability ensemble did not correct any shared failure.

 ### 🧩 Overall conclusion